tsmbland/parameter-space-2d/README.md

 ## Instructions

-The repository contains a series of notebooks with instructions for performing analysis, using the Goehring et al., (2011) PAR polarity model as an example.
+The repository contains a series of notebooks with instructions for performing analysis, using the Goehring et al. (2011) PAR polarity model as an example.

 To run in the cloud, click 'launch binder' above.